Kymo-MCP/MCPbox/CONTRIBUTING.md

-# Contributing to MCPBox
+# Contributing to MCPCan

-Thank you for your interest in contributing to MCPBox!
+Thank you for your interest in contributing to MCPCan!
 We welcome contributions from everyone, whether you're fixing bugs, adding features, improving documentation, or helping with translations.

 ## Table of Contents